altocodenl/tagaway/readme.md

    - If the query is successful, a 200 is returned with body `pics: [{...}], total: INT}`.
       - Each element within `body.pics` is an object corresponding to a picture and contains these fields: `{date: INT, dateup: INT, id: STRING, t200: STRING|UNDEFINED, t900: STRING|UNDEFINED, owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...]}`.
       - `body.total` contains the number of total pictures matched by the query (notice it can be larger than the amount of pictures in `body.pics`).
-      - `body.years` a list of years for which there's pictures matching the query.
-The years always refer to the picture date, not the upload date.
    - If there's an internal error, a 500 is returned with body `{error: ...}`.

 `POST /share`